maduabuchicharles50/bookstore/README.md

   - Download the file for your Operating System and confirm that Docker was installed successfully by running the command `docker --version ` on your termianl to see the verion of docker that was installed.
 - Open your terminal from the directory where you downloaded or cloned the project and enter into the folder named `bookstore`.
 - In the above terminal run the following command: `docker compose up --build`.
-**NOTE:** Please ensure you are connected to the internet while running this command to enable Docker download the reuired docker image and build the Dockerfile in the project.
+**NOTE:** Please ensure you are connected to the internet while running this command to enable Docker download the required docker image and build the Dockerfile in the project.
 - After Docker builds successfully, we should have the Database service listening on `localhost:5432` and the Backend(Springboot) service listening on `localhost:8081`.

 ### 3. Test the Application